 The AP reader has to judge strictly from the code you include in your response to 2c whether it meets the requirements.
-They will assume that all of the screen elements and variables the code refers to exist, and that the code is the working code from your video.
+They will assume that all of the variables and function declarations that the code refers to exist, and that the code is the working code from your video.